uw-loci/EBEAM_dashboard/instrumentctl/README.md

 | +17         |  `0x2A`   | 1 byte | Fixed value                           |
 | +18         |  `0x0D`   | 1 byte | Fixed value                           |

 For our driver the implementation for the Data section of the safety controller was not needed.
-To be able to request the Optional Comunication data, when programmed in the controller, this functinoality will need to be added.
+To be able to request the Optional Communication data, when programmed in the controller, this functionality will need to be added.

-The checksum require the summation of byes from byte 0 to 14 (inclusive), storing the most significant values in Checksum (H) and the least Significant bytes in Checksum (L).
+The checksum requires the summation of bytes from byte 0 to 14 (inclusive), storing the most significant values in Checksum (H) and the least Significant bytes in Checksum (L).
 Thus without the use of the data section the checksum should always be python ``` b"\x00\xEB" ```.

 #### From G9SP to Driver:

 | Byte Offset | Value           | Size   | Description                          |